Lewis's: History

 The first Lewis's was opened in 1856 in Liverpool by entrepreneur David Lewis, as a men's and boys' clothing store, mostly manufacturing his own stock.
 In 1864, Lewis's branched out into women's clothing.
 In the 1870s, the store expanded and added departments, including shoes in 1874, and tobacco in 1879.
-Also in 1879, Lewis's opened one of the world's first 'Christmas grottoes' in Lewis's Bon Marché, Church Street, Liverpool.
-It was named 'Christmas Fairyland'.
 His motto was Friends of the People, and he intended the shopping experience to be inclusive.

 The first Lewis's outside Liverpool opened in nearby Manchester in 1877.
 Another store was opened, at the suggestion of Joseph Chamberlain, on the new Corporation Street in Birmingham in 1885.
 The Manchester store included a full scale ballroom on the fifth floor, which was also used for exhibitions.
 Buying offices were also located on the fifth floor until a takeover by Liverpool-based competitor Owen Owen (see below).
 A fourth store opened in Sheffield in 1884 but proved unprofitable and closed in 1888.

-Louis Cohen took over the business after Lewis's death, and oversaw a period of consolidation.
-After Louis Cohen's death, control passed to Harold and Rex Cohen, who took the company public in 1924.
+Louis Cohen took over the business after Lewis's death in 1885, and oversaw a period of consolidation.
+After Cohen's death, control passed to Harold and Rex Cohen, who took the company public in 1924.
 New stores were once again opened, in Glasgow (1929), Leeds (1932), Hanley in Stoke-on-Trent (1934) and Leicester (1936).
-Lewis's were generally among the largest department stores in their respective localities.
+Lewis's were generally among the largest department stores in their cities.

 Lewis's took over the Royal Welsh Warehouse—the company that started large-scale mail order—in 1938.
-The company responded to the Anschluss with a total boycott of goods imported from Nazi Germany despite pressure from the pro-appeasement National Government of Neville Chamberlain.
+The company responded to the Anschluss with a total boycott of goods imported from Nazi Germany, despite pressure from the pro-appeasement National Government of Neville Chamberlain.

 In 1951, the Lewis's group purchased the famous London department store Selfridges, expanding that brand by adding Moultons of Ilford in 1962 and rebranding it Selfridges.
-In 1965 Lewis's became part of the Sears Group headed by Charles Clore.
+In 1965, Lewis's became part of the Sears Group headed by Charles Clore.
 In 1966, the group launched Miss Selfridge fashions, which later became a store chain in its own right.

 A branch was opened on Blackpool promenade, next to Blackpool Tower, in 1964 on the site of the Alhambra.
 The building had a distinctive 1960s design, with a turquoise tiled exterior.
-After it closed in 1993, building work was undertaken to remove some of the upper floors and the redeveloped site housed a Mecca bingo hall, with part of the ground floor space being subsequently occupied by Woolworths Group, and later by Poundland, Harry Ramsden's and a variety of smaller retail units.
+After it closed in 1993, building work was undertaken to remove some of the upper floors and the redeveloped site housed a Mecca bingo hall, with part of the ground floor space being subsequently occupied by Woolworths, and later by Poundland, Harry Ramsden's and a variety of smaller retail units.

 The company's Manchester store was one of several targets attacked by the Provisional Irish Republican Army (IRA) on 27 January 1975.